-The first half of this year experienced many global and regional changes and developments that affected many member countries across the board.
-While a lot of member countries were still recovering, at varying pace, from the economic and social impact of the COVID-19 pandemic and disruption of supply chains around the world, a major war was ensued between Russia and Ukraine - the two largest sellers of wheat and agriculture produces - back in late February that has significant effects on the supply of basic food commodities (e.g. Wheat) and disruption of energy supply, causing soaring in commodities and oil prices that were not experienced for more than a decade.
+In 2022 many global and regional changes and developments affected ITFC member countries across the board as well as the syndicated trade finance operations of ITFC.
+While a lot of member countries were still recovering, at varying pace, from the economic and social impact of the COVID-19 pandemic and disruption of supply chains around the world, a major war was ensued between Russia and Ukraine - the two largest sellers of agricultural produce - that had significant effects on the supply of basic food commodities and disruption of energy supply, causing soaring in commodities and oil prices that were not experienced for more than a decade.

-In 2022 the financial markets regained momentum after gradual recovery from the shocks of the pandemic, climate change and the Russia-Ukraine conflict, by overcoming all these challenges, as the global economic outlook improved with COVID-19 vaccine rollouts and massive public policy support by states.
-With these positive developments in the markets, regaining the existing partners and attracting new syndicate partners was a major activity which started in 2021 and continued during end of 2022.
+In 2023 the financial markets regained momentum after gradual recovery from the shocks of the pandemic, climate change and the Russia-Ukraine conflict, by overcoming all these challenges, as the global economic outlook improved with COVID-19 vaccine rollouts and massive public policy support by states.
+With these positive developments in the markets, regaining the existing partners and attracting new syndicate partners was a major activity which started in 2021 and continued during end of 2023.